cjw612/League_of_Legends_Game_Outcome_Classification/README.md

 - Created features that represent the difference between a particular column between teams.
 - Transferred necessary features to qualitative variables
-- Removed outlier games indicated by winning even with a large gold deficit at 15 minutes/losing even with a large gold lead at 15 minutes, which constitutes to around 3% of the total data.
+- Removed outlier games indicated by winning even with a significant gold deficit at 15 minutes/losing even with a significant gold lead at 15 minutes, which constitutes around 3% of the total games.

 ### Exploratory Data Analysis
 EDA in this project is aimed to address the following questions: